The editors at Solutions Review are proud to present this list of the best backup tools to use in 2019.

 CloudAlly was given a score of 80.0 from Newsweek.
 CloudAlly provides automated daily backups of leading online services such as Office365 Exchange Online, SharePoint Online, OneDrive for Business, Google Apps, Salesforce, and more to unlimited Amazon S3 secure storage.
 The tool also offers unlimited archive retention, granular item level search, and an optional daily Office365 Email Backup Summary.

 Cloudberry Lab received a score of 80.9 on the Best Business Tools 2019 list.
 The vendor offers cloud-based backup, disaster recovery, and file management solutions that are integrated with major public cloud services.
 CloudBerry Lab’s offerings include easy-to-use backup management capabilities and military-grade encryption using customer-controlled keys.
-Users can choose to store their backup data with more than 20 online storage providers including Amazon S3, Microsoft Azure, and Google Cloud.
+Users can choose to store their backup data with more than 20 online storage providers including Amazon S3 and Microsoft Azure.